Introduction

 Continued Influence on Leadership Studies

 Genghis Khan’s model is particularly relevant for modern decentralized organizations.
 By building a culture where every member was both loyal to the mission and disciplined in execution, he achieved a level of agility that many modern companies envy.
 His ability to unite diverse individuals under a common purpose—while maintaining strict standards—offers a blueprint for effective leadership.
 Books such as Genghis Khan and the Making of the Modern World by Jack Weatherford explore these themes in depth.
-The work is widely regarded as a key text on the subject.
+Weatherford’s work is widely regarded as a key text on the subject.
+Additionally, military theorists like John Boyd drew on Mongol concepts of maneuver warfare and decentralized command, influencing modern doctrines from the U.S. Marines to special operations forces.

 Critiques and Nuances